Indiscreet (1958 film)

 Indiscreet is a 1958 British romantic comedy film produced and directed by Stanley Donen, and starring Ingrid Bergman and Cary Grant.

 The film is based on the 1954 play Kind Sir by Norman Krasna.
-This was Bergman and Grant's second film together, following Alfred Hitchcock's Notorious (1946).
+This was Bergman and Grant's second film appearance together, the other being Alfred Hitchcock's Notorious (1946).
 It was one of the first films to popularize the artistic use of split screen.
 The film was remade for television in 1988 starring Robert Wagner and Lesley-Anne Down.

 Plot

 Cary Grant and Ingrid Bergman in the romantic comedy film Indiscreet.

 Famous London-based theater actress Anna Kalman is bored with her latest romantic infatuation and has returned home early from a trip to Mallorca.
 Her sister, Margaret, and brother-in-law, Alfred Munson, arrive at Anna's apartment with Philip Adams, a handsome American economist who is being courted by Alfred to accept a NATO position in Paris.
 Rather than let Anna spend the evening alone, they urge her to attend the dinner lecture that Phillip is to give on economics.
 Initially unenthusiastic about sitting through a financial lecture, Anna is attracted by Philip's wry good-natured humor about boring speeches and agrees to accompany them.

 At the end of the evening, when Anna invites Philip to the ballet, Philip informs her that he is married and does not want to accept her invitation under false pretense.
 He adds that he is separated and unable to get a divorce.
 Hesitant, Anna at first lets him take his leave, but calls him back and repeats the invitation, which Philip accepts gladly.

 Anna and Philip hit it off on their first date and Philip accepts the position at NATO in Paris to be able to come to London frequently to be with Anna.
 As their romance blossoms, Philip receives a temporary transfer to New York for his work at NATO, which distresses Anna greatly as it will keep them apart for as much as five months.

 On the day before Philip is scheduled to sail with the NATO team, Alfred reveals privately to Philip that he knows Philip is a bachelor and asks him why he told Margaret he is married.
 Philip responds that he has no intention of ever marrying, but women take such a declaration as a challenge; inevitably they feel cheated when the relationship does not lead to marriage.
 He contends that the "honorable" approach is to tell women that he is already married and cannot divorce; they can have no illusions when they subsequently grant him favors.
 Alfred is unsure of Philip's "honorable" approach but will keep his secret out of fellowship.
 Philip assures Alfred that he sincerely loves Anna and delights in pleasing her.
 He confides that he plans to delay his departure after the NATO team sets sail so he can surprise Anna at the stroke of midnight on her birthday, spend a few extra days with her, and later fly to join the team in New York.